znezniV/znezniv.github.io/_posts/2018-02-21-Spatial-Interaction-Module.md

 This day's focus was to finally start with the production.
 We started to look at the two screens we finished on the day before, discussed the approaches and started to figure out things to improve.
 Especially, we had to give more consideration to the image that won't be that colorful and with a lot of contrast which makes it hard to display thin, light lines and text of course.
 But anyway a lot of text won't be great for our future users.
 We also decided that we want to have a shaded room that our users will be able to focus more on the bird sounds and the display will appear shining brighter.

 We then recognized that it is crucial to get more context for which "screen" we're designing for and need to test the projector as soon as possible on the surface.
-Looking back, this was more thought than expected.
+Looking back, this was tougher than expected.
 We were not sure how and where to attach the projector which a student of the older semester suggested us to use.
 So we had to ask our former lecturer Moritz Kemper for help how he did that.
 Kindly, he visited us for some minutes and explained how it works.
 So first disconnected a plate attached with some screws from the projector and drilled new holes into an aluminum mount which was screwed on a wall inside of the table.
 ![Preparing to Drill holes]({{ site.url }}/assets/posts/spatial-interaction/drilling.jpg)
 From there the projector should have projected on a mirror which then reflected on the inner surface of the table glass.
 The result was not satisfying at all and after some trials of changing the distance of the mirror to the projector lens, we and our lecturer Joël came to the idea to directly project on the glass.
 So we put the projector on the inner floor of the table and had a bit more satisfying result.
 We were very happy that it worked out in such a simple way and only had prevent it from falling down.
 Glue is our best friend.

 Next to the hassle with the projector, we finished the logic of the puzzle.
 Sometimes things that seem simple can be laborious as well.
-Thanks and shout out to Aurelian for having a listening ear and working brain to help to fix the code with one single command.
+Thanks and shout out to Aurelian for having a listening ear and working brain to help to fix the code with a single break in the loop.
 For the next day, we can focus a bit on easy maintenance and performance before continuing with graphics, level logic, and sounds.
 A lot of work, a lot of fun — hopefully.
 Thank you, Aurelian, in advance.

 As well we continued to work on the visuals for the levels and especially of the tutorial.

 ## 15.03.
 Thursday - Production II
 We started the new day with a quick planning of the day and reviewing the approaches for the interface.
 We quickly found things to improve and had some questions arise from our discussion.
 We also agreed that we need to check a further version of the projection itself which will give us way more context.

-The quality of the projection was not really for our fastidious eyes which are accustomed to very dense pixel display which we daily use.
-The pixels are clearly visible, the contrast is not that great and the distribution from the light of the projection is kind of uneven.
+The quality of the projection was not really for our fastidious eyes which are accustomed to very dense pixel display which we use on a daily basis.
+The pixels are clearly visible, the contrast is not that strong and the distribution from the light of the projection is kind of uneven.
 But we probably have to live with that.
 However, the experiment to display the interface on the projection helped us to address serval issues such as contrast, approximation/grouping of the elements, and readability of the text.
 But it also helped us to verify the size of the blocks we finally want to move.
 Also, we noticed that the sonogram we initially wanted to take place above the fields for the blocks was taking to much of very important space and does not really serve a purpose.
 User tests never verified that it helped anyone and at the same time we assumed (but never verified) that it could be a distraction from the sound.